markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 ### SSH Keys

-If you working with GitHub you want to generated with keys with the latest and greatest recommended algorithms:
+If you working with GitHub you want to generate keys with the latest and greatest recommended algorithms:

 ```sh
 ssh-keygen -t ed25519 -C "your_email@example.com"